StavrosArm/Web-Development/README.md

 # Web-Development
-A dynamically created website based together with it's server-side code for requests
+A dynamically created website using JavaScript and Handlebars.Togther with the frontend part , the server side code is provided for GET , POST etc requests.